1-20 of 20

 ISBN: 978-1-933477-18-3

 ...
-Malignancy Most commonly lymphoma/leukemia Chronic debilitating infections Tuberculosis Leprosy AIDS (can be Bartonella related) Systemic lupus erythematosus Malnutrition Medications Oral contraceptives Androgens Azathioprine Other Pregnancy...
+Tuberculosis Leprosy AIDS (can be Bartonella related) Systemic lupus erythematosus Malnutrition Medications Oral contraceptives Androgens Azathioprine Other Pregnancy Chronic renal failure Table 1-16 POTENTIAL DIAGNOSES TO EXCLUDE IN AN ALMOST NORMAL LIVER...